hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 The `module_paths` value within the [root namespace](#namespace-root) is a list of all of the modules within the Terraform state at plan-time.

-Note the distinction here - this means if a module is not present in state, it will not be present in `module_paths`.
+Modules not present in the state will not be present here, even if they are present in the configuration or the diff.

 This data is represented as a list of a list of strings, with the inner list being the module address, split on the period (`.`).